Pre-registration rules

 You must also meet these registration requirements:

-• be a resident of Connecticut and of the town where you want to vote
+• be a resident of Connecticut

 Delaware pre-registration rules